codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 fruits.

-Please take note that we don't need to use the keywords `var` and `function` for bundled stuff of an object; Values are bound with the variables using a colon `:` instead of an equal sign; And things separated by commas.
+Please take note that we don't need to use the keywords `var` and `function` for bundled stuff of an object; Values are bound with the variables using colons `:` instead of equal signs; And things are separated by commas.

 Normally, when referring to object, the variables are called `properties` and the functions are called `methods`.
 But, it's just the words matter, isn't it?
 We're